Interesting Facts about Doctors & Patients

 Van Gogh and Drs Cavenaille, Rey, and Gachet

-The Norwegian artist Edvard Munch (1863-1944) entered the Copenhagen psychiatric clinic of Dr Daniel Jacobsen on 3 October 1908.
-His admission was the result of many years of deteriorating mental health: depression with paranoia, aggravated by alcoholism.
-During his eight month recuperation at the clinic, he sketched himself receiving nonconvulsive electrotherapy from Jacobsen and his assistant, Miss Schacke.
+During his eight month recovery at the clinic, he sketched himself receiving nonconvulsive electrotherapy from Jacobsen and his assistant, Miss Schacke.
 Above the sketch Munch wrote: “Professor Jacobsen is electrifying the famous painter Munch, and is bringing a positive masculine force and a negative feminine force to his fragile brain.”